-Depending on the expected complexity and cost of a project, key Transmission Owner management may be tasked to review the asset condition project at this initial stage.
+Depending on the expected complexity and cost of further developing the design for a project, key Transmission Owner management may be tasked to review the asset condition project at this initial stage.
+For example, the level of design necessary to complete the assessment of a potential full rebuild of a transmission line is more complex than the level of design needed for simply replacing transmission line structures and may require additional levels of management review.
 This process ensures that a full range of appropriate factors, including cost effectiveness and system reliability, are considered when determining the need for an asset condition project.